lisab1993/Scheduling-Capstone/README.md

 Assist

 # Core functions:
-* daily calendar
+* Daily Calendar
-* event planner
+* Event Planner
-* user system
+* User System

 # Daily Calendar:
-* view all days in a standard calendar view
+* View all days in a standard calendar view
-* event name and time will be visible
+* Event name and time will be visible
-* calendar will come from vuetify
+* Calendar will come from vuetify

 # Event Planner:
-* structured like a to do list
+* Structured like a to do list
-* user database will be included
+* User database will be included
-* clicking on "My Events" will show a list of events by name, ordered by their due date.
+* Clicking on "My Events" will show a list of events by name, ordered by their due date.

 * An event is the many, and the items are the one.
 * An event would be grocery shopping